 - Onion powder - Alternately, you could sauté up ¼ of an onion in some butter and use that.
 Now that I'm thinking about it, that would be really really good.
 I think I'm going to try that next time I make these.

 - Fresh garlic - Fresh garlic is amazing.
 You can substitute garlic powder if you have to, but you'll miss out on some of the flavor.

 - Almond meal - This binds the egg and makes it hold its shape a bit better than it would without.
 If you have a nut allergy, you can use all purpose flour.

 - Baking powder - This makes the muffins puff up a bit.

 - Cayenne pepper or crushed red pepper flakes - I don't use these myself, but I've had readers ask how to make the egg muffins a little spicier.
 You can add a pinch of cayenne or crushed red pepper flakes to your egg mixture to give the muffins an extra bite of heat.
 Or add a few dashes of Frank's RedHot or something similar.

 How to Make Sausage Egg Cups with Zucchini

 - Prepare the muffin pan.
 Brush the bottoms and sides of a muffin pan with olive oil.
 Set aside.

 - Prepare the zucchini.
 Grate the zucchini into a bowl and sprinkle with a little salt.
 Mix and set aside for at least 5 minutes, until the water has started to come out.

-Check out these other delicious egg recipes while you're here:
+Check out these other easy breakfast recipes while you're here: